roots/docs/sage/deployment.md

 Due to the nature of WordPress, any file residing in the theme folder is publicly accessible.
 By default, webservers will return any requests made to a `*.blade.php` template as plain-text.

-**This can create an opening for potential security riskes as well as unwanted snooping.**
+**This can create an opening for potential security risks as well as unwanted snooping.**

 To prevent this from happening, we will need to add configuration to the web server to deny access to the file extension.